project-meucci/thimm.github.io/docs/Agtech - So What?/Bonus-episode-live-panel-from-evokeag-2020-featuring-global-agrifood-tech-experts.md

 ---
-title: BONUS Episode: Live panel from evokeAG 2020 featuring global agrifood tech experts
+title: Bonus Episode Live Panel From Evokeag 2020 Featuring Global Agrifood Tech Experts
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2020-03-11)